afumedo24/Smart-Dashboard-/README.md

 - **Sensors**: View current data from a Shelly sensor or get market capitalization data from companies.
 - **Settings**: Update your account data or adjust sensor settings, including which sensors to use and the access frequency.

-## Implementation of the Requests
+## Implementation Details
-This section describes how the various project requirements are implemented:
+This section describes how various project requirements are implemented:

 1. **Client-Server Architecture**:
     - **Frontend**: Located in `frontend/` (Vue3 with Composition API and routing)